evarvak/education_and_healthcare/README.md

 ## Acknowledgment
 Thank you to Roman Holowinsky, Alec Clott, Steven Gubkin, Amalya Lehmann, our mentor: Evelyn Huszar, and all the Erdős Institute

-## Appendices
+## Description of Repository

-### Code description
+Here is a breakdown of our repository:
+- [data](https://github.com/evarvak/education_and_healthcare/tree/master/data) folder contains our large dataset from NSCH, a file conversting FIPS to State name, and a dictionary of our most important features.
+- [code](https://github.com/evarvak/education_and_healthcare/tree/master/code) folder contains several **helper functions** used in our main notebooks.
+- [notebook](https://github.com/evarvak/education_and_healthcare/tree/master/notebook) folder contains our main notebooks, where we have done data cleaning, feature selection, and model selection.
+- [documents](https://github.com/evarvak/education_and_healthcare/tree/master/documents) folder contains our deliverables (executive summary, etc)

-### Helpers functions
+### Codes

-In order to narrow down to only relevant features, we coded up several functions to help clean up the dataframe ahead of further exploration.
+In order to narrow down to only relevant features, we coded up several **helper functions** to help clean up the dataframe ahead of further exploration.
 We will be making extensive use of the _helper.py family of function packages.

 The first series of functions are written and stored in NSCH_helpers.py, which are later called on in model_selection_helpers.py and model_selection.py.
 1. clean_columns: This function takes in the original dataframe and essentially removes any columns that are sparse as well as any columns that are expected to be irrelevant based on the context of the motivating question.